18th August 2026

 Looking out from Cow and Calf rocks over Ilkley Moor

 This is an oldie but a goodie.
-Ilkley Moor has been the stomping ground of romantic days out in Yorkshire for yonks.
-The allure is clear to see.
-Heather-covered moors, undulating pathways, tucked-away picnic spots, stunning views and must-see landmarks like the Twelve Apostles rocks and Hebers Ghyll Waterfall.
+Ilkley Moor has been the stomping ground for romantic days out in Yorkshire for yonks, and its enduring allure is clear to see: heather-covered moors, undulating pathways, tucked-away picnic spots, and sweeping views across the Wharfe Valley.

-Pick a well-trodden trail or simply roam the hilltops, hand-in-hand, and see where your feet take you.
-Wherever you end up, make sure to pay a visit to the cracking Cow and Calf pub near the rocks of the same name – those roaring fires and magical moorland views are the stuff romance novels are made of.
+Pick a well-trodden trail or simply roam the hilltops hand-in-hand to explore landmark rock formations like the Twelve Apostles or the tranquil cascades of Hebers Ghyll Waterfall.
+Wherever your walk takes you, make sure to wrap up your outing at the iconic Cow and Calf pub – its roaring fires and panoramic moorland views are the stuff romance novels are made of.

 Find out more: ilkleymoor.org